gretkierewicz/dissertation/README.md

 - Plans / Customization of employee's queryset with custom Field
 - Utils / FIX for urls without instance + update of employee/supervisor url fields
+- Plans / ScheduledEmployeesField minor correction, to use queryset param in exchange for absolute model

 ### To be done: